LaibaKhan118/Semester-2/README.md

 # Hello World
-This is a repository for all of my college projects and assignments.\
+This is a repository for all of my college projects and assignments for the second semester.\
 **[Roll No# 24K-0644]**

 # Brief Introduction about myself